 Supporting documentation such as conference acceptance or invitation may be required.
 Students can apply for sponsorship prior to registration for the conference.
 Late applications are not eligible.
 Students must notify the University of any change to the information provided in their application form.

 Refer to application dates below for each conference.

 Note: In response to the COVID-19 virus across Australia and the globe, most conferences are currently cancelled or postponed.
 This page will be updated accordingly once further information becomes available.

 The pre-approved conferences

-This conference is held annually during Semester 2 Orientation Week, in 2021 the date is to be confirmed.
+This conference is held annually during Semester 2 Orientation Week.

 The USC Student Senate provides the sponsorship opportunity for 80 students to attend the Symposium up to the value of $5,000.